1.

 |

-The roller core is then cleaned to the bear metal
+The roller core is then cleaned to

-cores to your specifications. |
+new metal cores to your specifications |

 |